yourbasic/radix/README.md

 # Your basic radix sort

 ### A fast string sorting algorithm

-This is an optimized radix sort equivalent to `sort.Strings` in the Go standard library.
+This is an optimized sorting algorithm equivalent to `sort.Strings` in the Go standard library.
+For string sorting, a carefully implemented radix sort can be considerably faster than Quicksort, sometimes **more than twice as fast**.

 ### MSD radix sort

 ![Radix sort](res/radix.png)

-The algorithm is implemented using an optimized version of **MSD radix sort**.

-A discussion of the algorithm, its implementation and a comparison with other well-known sorting algorithms can be found in the paper [Implementing radixsort][implradix].
-The paper concludes that, for string sorting, carefully implemented radix sorting algorithms are considerably faster, **often more than twice as fast**, than comparison-based methods.
+A discussion of **MSD radix sort**, its implementation and a comparison with other well-known sorting algorithms can be found in [Implementing radixsort][implradix].

 ### Installation